mikeodr/resume/resume.md

 ## Summary

-My experience ranges from low level drivers to user facing GUIs.
+I am a software developer with 14 years experience.
+My technical skills range from low level drivers to user facing GUIs.
 I've helped ship millions of phones, hundreds of robots, and secured numerous customer's networks.
-Much of my hobby work is open source and you can find it on my GitHub.
+My hobby work is open source and you can find it on my GitHub.
-My home infrastructure is deployed as much as possible with infrastructure as code.
-I've automated my home with Home Assistant, and I monitor my infrastructure via Prometheus with outage alerts through PagerDuty.
+Much of my home infrastructure is deployed with infrastructure as code, and I monitor it via Prometheus with outage alerts through PagerDuty.
+I've also automated my home with Home Assistant.
 Ask me more, I'd be happy to share!

 ## Experience

-### Senior Software Developer - **Arctic Wolf** - _Jan 2019 - Present_
+### **Arctic Wolf** - _Jan 2019 - Present_ Remote/Waterloo, ON

+> Senior Software Engineer

 - Led updates to observability and alerting on all sensors.
 Coordinated with observability team and security services to deliver actionable alerts regarding sensor health directly to customers.